-The Mountain and Island Connected by Myth [Daisen-Oki National Park]
+Mountains and Islands Connected by Myths [Daisen-Oki National Park]

 Mountain areas including Mt.
 Hiruzen, Mt.
 Monashi and Mt.
 Funa Ueyama, Santoku Yamaichi belt

-The coastal area of the Shimane Peninsula, the Mount Sanbe area, and the Oki Islands are designated as Daisen-Oki National Park.
+The coastal area of the Shimane Peninsula, the entire Mount Sanbe, and the Oki Islands are designated as Daisen-Oki National Park.

 It is a national park that spans three prefectures, Tottori, Shimane and Okayama prefectures, and has a wide variety of landscapes in the mountains and seas.